 In 2000, Weiss formed a second group, the David Weiss Sextet to explore new compositional concepts and styles he was developing that did not fit the sound of the octet.
 The group also introduced to the jazz world two extraordinary new young talents, twin brothers Marcus and E.J.
 Strickland who were still in college when they the group was formed.
 The group released their first album (and Weiss’ first as a leader) Breathing Room (Fresh Sound Records) in 2002.
 The CD also featured Craig Handy, Xavier Davis, and Dwayne Burno.
 The CD received great critical acclaim from JazzWise (4 stars, recommended, their highest rating), Down Beat (4 stars) and 52nd Street (4 1/2 stars) among many others.
 He followed his debut with The Mirror (Fresh Sound Records) which was hailed as a masterpiece by AllAboutJazz and was voted the # 2 CD of the year (2004) by JazzWise Magazine.
 The group recently reconvened to record their third CD and their first in ten years entitled When Words Fail.

 In the past few years, Weiss has formed three new ensembles, all quite different and with their own unique sound.
 He formed David Weiss and the Point of Departure Quintet in 2006.
 As with his earlier bands, he formed this new group around some of the finest up and coming musicians in jazz.
 This group draws it’s inspiration and approach to music from a period in jazz that seems to have not yet been clearly defined, the late 1960’s, a turbulent but exciting time for jazz when music seemed to simultaneously get more complex and simpler at the same time as a variety of influences infused the music.
 Some were experimenting with soul, rock and exotic rhythms from the India and the Far East and others were carrying on the innovations of the second great Miles Davis quintet, using the group’s ever- shifting rhythms and harmonic complexities as a springboard to new compositional ideas.
 Some somehow combined both to create some new, exciting music.
 The Point of Departure Quintet is re-examining some of the most innovative music of the period, some of it neglected, some, perhaps, never quite as developed as it could have been as things seemed to move at a pace during that period that left some music from being fully realized as they quickly moved on to the next new thing.
-The band has released two critically acclaimed CDs (Snuck In and Snuck Out) recorded live at the Jazz Standard for Sunnyside Records.
-Weiss also took one his occasional special projects The Cookers and decided to solidify the personnel and make it a real band that would feature some of the most important musicians in jazz that are still living but in his opinion a bit unsung or neglected and give them another showcase for their amazing compositional skills and outstanding improvisational prowess.
+The band has released two critically acclaimed CDs (Snuck In and Snuck Out) recorded live at the Jazz Standard for Sunnyside Records and recently released the much lauded follow-up Wake Up Call on Ropeadope Records.
+Weiss also took one his occasional special projects The Cookers and decided to solidify the personnel and turn it into a real working unit that would feature some of the most important musicians in jazz that are still living but in his opinion somehow a bit unsung or neglected and give them another showcase for their amazing compositional skills and outstanding improvisational prowess.
 The group features Billy Harper, Eddie Henderson, Donald Harrison, George Cables, Cecil McBee and Billy Hart and features compositions by Harper, Cables and McBee rearranged for the group by Weiss.
-The band has now released four CDs in the past four years and has been touring around the world in support of these CDs .
+The band has now released five CDs over the past six years and has been touring around the world in support of these CDs .
 The third ensemble is Endangered Species: The Music of Wayne Shorter, a 12 piece mini big band devoted to reimagining the music of jazz’ greatest living composer and approach his work as he would, as an ever changing, always evolving body of work.
 The group performs music from all eras of Mr. Shorter’s great career from the Blakey era (“Mr. Jin”), through music from “The All Seeing Eye”, up to his latest compositions from “Alegria” and “High Life”.
 Their debut CD, recorded live at Jazz at Lincoln Center, was released in 2013 to celebrate Mr. Shorter’s 80th Birthday.